Best Victrola Record Players: From 1900s Icon to Today’s Affordable Turntables

 • Adjustable counterweight and anti-skate

 The metal platter and wooden plinth feel way more solid than the plastic builds you usually see, and the adjustable counterweight and anti-skate are almost unheard of at this range.
-The cartridge works fine out of the box, but since it’s replaceable, you can upgrade it later for even better sound.
+Well done T1.

 Victrola Wave